marcelo-albuquerque/marcelo-albuquerque/README.md

 ## Hi 👋 My name is Marcelo Albuquerque

-I am a 👨🏽‍💻 Programmer and 🎨 Designer specializing in building web applications that look beautiful and work very well.
+I'm 👨🏽‍💻 Programmer and 🎨 Designer focused on building beautiful and functional web applications.

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [DEZENVE](http://dezenve.com.br)
 * ✉️  You can contact me at [marcelo@dezenve.com.br](mailto:marcelo@dezenve.com.br)
-* 🚀  I'm currently working on [Visite Naviraí](http://visitenavirai.com.br)
-* 🧠  I'm learning Typescript

 ### Socials